ytsaurus/ytsaurus/yt/docs/en/_includes/api/python/userdoc.md

    The `table_reader` (dict) option enables you to specify a number of system [read parameters](../../../user-guide/storage/io-configuration.md#table_reader).
    With the `control_attributes` (dict) option, you can request a number of [control attributes](../../../user-guide/storage/io-configuration.md#control_attributes)when reading data
    The `unordered` (bool) option enables you to request unordered reading.
 In that case, the data might be read faster, but the read order isn't guaranteed.
    The `response_parameters` (dict) option enables you to send a dict to it.
-This dict will be appended by special read command parameters (in the current implementation, the two parameters are: start_row_index and approximate_row_count)??.
+This dict will be appended by special read command parameters (in the current implementation, the two parameters are: start_row_index and approximate_row_count).

    See the [example](../../../user-guide/storage/examples.md#read_write_untyped) in the dedicated section.